deathsimon/nQueens/README.md

 # nQueens

-This is a simple project that solve the nQueens problem using sequential programming, pthread, and OpenMP.
+This is a simple project which solves the nQueens problem using sequential programming, pthread, and OpenMP.